Kabilan2370/strapiProductionMachine/task-4/docker.md

 🌐 6.
 Docker Networking

-Docker networking allows containers to communicate with:

-Each other

-The host machine

-External world
+Docker networking is the system that allows Docker containers to communicate with each other, with the Docker host, and with the outside world.
+It's a powerful feature that enables you to build complex, multi-container applications that are isolated yet interconnected.

 🔹 Types of Docker Networks

 Docker Networking ?
-.

 Docker networking is the system that allows Docker containers to communicate with each other, with the Docker host, and with the outside world.
 It's a powerful feature that enables you to build complex, multi-container applications that are isolated yet interconnected.

 1. bridge (default) - Used when you run containers normally

 docker run --network bridge nginx